-NCRP BOUNDA RY ADJUSTMENTS Supervisor Supervisor Supervisor Madrone Supervisor Hemmingsen Unanimous 8.26.22 approv approval) and that the notion of approval be brought back at the December NCRP meeting.
-NCRP MOMU 8 A HANDBOOK UPDATE Motio n to mak e the changes described in the staff recommendation.
+NCRP I BOUNDA RY ADJUSTMENTS Supervisor Supervisor Supervisor Madrone Supervisor Hemmingsen Unanimous 8.26.22 approv /al) and t hat the notion of approval be brought back at the December NCRP meeting.
+NCRP I MOMU 8 A HANDBOOK UPDATE Motior n to make e the changes described in the staff recommendation.
 STAFF RECOMN IENDATION: Α. the Aug taff integrate direction and guidance from the Leadership Council based on gust 26 2022 review of the draft MOMU.
-See meeting materials Attachment review draft version of the MoMU. В. in the NCRP Policies and Procedures Handbook as the guidance document NCRP, with regular updating and approval by the Leadership Council.
-C. D. NCRP staff work with the Executive Committee to make additional refinements and bring updated drafts of the MOMU and Handbook for review and approval to the Leadership Council for consideration during the December 2022 Quarterly Meeting E. Future Action (prior to and during December 2022 Quarterly Meeting) a.
+See meeting materials Attachment review draft version of the MOMU. В. in the NCRP Policies and Procedures Handbook as the guidance document NCRP, with regular updating and approval by the Leadership Council.
+C. Review and approve an August 2022 version of the NCRP Policies and Procedures Handbook that includes updated Goals and Objectives, Guiding Principles, funding awards, and NCRP Projects (Handbook, Appendix D).
+An updated Handbook with excerpted sections for approval can be found as Attachment B. D. NCRP staff work with the Executive Committee to make additional refinements and bring updated drafts of the MOMU and Handbook for review and approval to the Leadership Council for consideration during the December 2022 Quarterly Meeting E. Future Action (prior to and during December 2022 Quarterly Meeting) a.
 NCRP Tribal Engagement Director Sherri Norris will coordinate discussions with NCRP Tribal representatives for the December 2022 update to the Handbook.
 Supervisor Madrone Supervisor Ogren Unanimous 8.26.22 b.
 Review and approve additional refinements to the MOMU based on staff and Executive Committee review C. Update the NCRP Policies and Procedures Handbook with new and updated elements that reflects Leadership Council direction - including the standards and values of the NCRP that we expect all partners to acknowledge if working in collaboration with the NCRP d.
 Review and approve the Handbook, Appendix C: Policies during December 2022 Quarterly Meeting e.
 Staff to develop a proposed process for Leadership Council consideration that would integrate the Handbook into all grant agreements and contracts, including for demo projects, consulting, technical assistance and sub-grant awards for planning or implementation f.
 Discuss whether Leadership Council and TPRC Representatives should receive an orientation to the NCRP and formally sign onto the Handbook and MOMU when appointed.
-FUNDI NG APPF OVALS FOR THE NCRP Supervisor Ogren Supervisor McGourty Unanimous 8.26.22 Motio Motion to accept the funding described in the staff recommendation.
-Supervisor Ogren McGourty 0.20.22
+FUNDI NG APPF ROVALS FOR THE NCRP Supervisor Ogren Supervisor Upanimous 8.26.22 Motior Motion to accept the funding described in the staff recommendation.
+Supervisor Ogren Supervisor McGourty Unanimous 0.20.22